Ongoing Transportation Projects

 The Rhode Island Division of Statewide Planning (RIDSP) is working on a limited update of our state’s long-range transportation plan (LRTP).
 The LRTP is a Federally required plan that sets the vision for our state’s multi-modal transportation system - our roads, bridges, public transit, bike paths, sidewalks, ports, and more, over a minimum of 20 years.
 Moving Forward RI 2040 was approved in December of 2020 – this project will update that plan with new data and trends, with new sections based on new requirements and evolving needs, and with any changes to the goals, strategies, and projects.

 We want you to help shape Moving Forward RI 2050.
-Please join us for any of the following public workshops:
+Please join us for any future public workshops:

-You can also share your experiences and opinions by taking our 5-minute survey: [Coming Soon].
+You can also share your experiences and opinions by taking our 10-minute survey, or by submitting a comment in the comment portal.

 Project Manager: Liza Farr, Supervising Planner, RIDSP, liza.farr@doa.ri.gov, 401-222-6479